-^{146.} Managing Director #14 said that direct compensation would "have a bottom feeder impact" in attracting the wrong type of mentor.
-Director #14, supra note 60.
-Consistent with this, in a background conversation with the Author, an individual who helped Founder Institute in an organizational capacity noted that Founder Institute's contract model "chased away good mentors."
-Name withheld, discussion with Author, September 17, 2015.
+&lt;sup>145 Managing Director #14 said that direct compensation would "have a bottom feeder impact" in attracting the wrong type of mentor.
+Director #14, supra note 59.

-^{147. &}quot;I've never seen [a forced match"] work well in any context."
-Director #3, supra note 137;

-where mentors and portfolio companies can quickly meet in person.148 Mentors prefer self-selection rather than being assigned to a task.149 Informal arrangements sidestep transactional structures that could "crowd out" norm-driven behaviors.150 Mentors note that an assigned formal transactional relationship would heighten responsibilities and diminish enjoyment.
-Informal relationships help separate a mentor's efforts from professional contexts of pecuniary quantification, where an individual "would start trading [their efforts] off for other financial opportunities that they have."151 but see Managing Director #2 (high reputation accelerator that augments self-selection with intentional matching of its best mentors with portfolio companies before program starts) and Managing Director #14 (citing "more of a matching process" between corporate mentors and portfolio companies").
-Director #2, supra note 126; Director #14, supra note 60.
+&lt;sup>146 "I've never seen [a forced match"] work well in any context."
+Director #3, supra note 136; but see Managing Director #2 (high reputation accelerator that augments self-selection with intentional matching of its best mentors with portfolio companies before program starts) and Managing Director #14 (citing "more of a matching process" between corporate mentors and portfolio companies").
+Director #2, supra note 125; Director #14, supra note 59.
 Managing directors in less established accelerator programs supplement self-selection through more active matching of mentors and companies, presumably because mentors are less motivated to proactively engage without prompt.
 Further some corporate accelerators augment self-selection by requiring a portfolio company to work with an assigned corporate mentor from the accelerator sponsor company.
-Entrepreneur #7, supra note 116.
+Entrepreneur #7, supra note 115.